 - 85% retention (returned to continue their studies for the next year)*

-- Open Option students who take this course are twice as likely to graduate *
+- Open Option freshmen who take this course academically outperform all other freshmen *

 * Statistics as cited are on average and typical – similar results can be expected

 To enroll in AE1410 Exploring Majors and Careers, contact yourAcademic Advisor.

 NOTE: It is important to understand the Open Option program is not designed to be a long-term academic status or program.
 It is designed to be a bridge between being unsure and confidently deciding on an academic program.
 At UCM, we are committed to helping every student make continuous and steady progress toward graduation, and to successfully graduate in a program best suited to him/her as an individual.
 To that end, the following rules apply to individuals who choose to be Open Option students:

 - First-Time, Full-Time Students (FTFT).
 Open Option freshmen may choose to defer AE1410, Exploring Majors and Careers, until their second semester.
 However, they will be required to take the course second semester if they have not yet declared a major.
 All FTFT students will need to declare their major by the time they have earned 30 credit hours, or before enrolling for their third semester (whichever comes first).
 By taking active steps to explore and decide on a major before accumulating more than 30 hours of credit, students greatly improve their chances of making timely progress toward graduation, keeping them on track with the UCM contract for completion.